michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 of the solution are not fit for purpose any more - good luck with browsing commit history and trying to revert some changes.
 You jump.

-## My approach

-I have just described the dark side of the test recycling and the reason why I normally do not use this approach.
-Let's come up with something safer.
+After describing the dark side of the test recycling and the reason why I normally do not use this approach, let's come up with something safer.
 If you look at the reason why someone even considered taking the rewriting approach, they are the following.

 - going straight to the final solution is too risky with too many intermediate steps skipped, but